Blame the stores for their inconsistent naming schemes.

 you should always double-check what comes through.

-Not yet.
+Maybe?
 Every platform stores data

 that provide console sign-in plus your list of owned titles, and everything available today is based